ua-2024q3-astr513/astr513/docs/ode2.md

 ```

 However, because the problem is so non-linear, the solution changes significantly not just when we change the initial conditions, but also change the time step.
-How do we know if the time step is chosen propertly?
+How do we know if the time step is chosen properly?
 How do we know if the solution is accurate enough?

 ```{code-cell} ipython3